Youssef-Alshwawra/Youssef-Alshwawra/README.md

 ### **Software Architectures (Applied in My Projects)**

 - **MVC (Model-View-Controller)** – Employed in **ASP.NET Core** web applications and **Java Swing** projects to separate concerns between UI, business logic, and data layers.
-- **Layered (n-tier) Architecture** – Adopted in the university support platform and employee management systems, dividing presentation, business, and data access layers for maintainability.
+- **Layered (n-tier) Architecture** – Adopted in employee management systems, dividing presentation, business, and data access layers for maintainability.
 - **Client-Server Architecture** – Used in the Android tourism hackathon app and RESTful APIs for mobile/web clients, with clear separation between front-end and back-end services.
-- **Event-Driven Architecture** – Implemented in the notifications and exam simulation modules, where components react to events (e.g., exam start, new announcement).
 - **Monolithic (MERN) Architecture** – Utilized in the schedule redesign app (Node.js, Express, React, MongoDB) as a cohesive single-unit deployment, simplifying initial development.
-- **Serverless Architecture (Prototype)** – Explored for the “Smart Pen” project’s AI summarization and speech-to-text functions, leveraging FaaS for scalable event processing.

 ---

 ## 📊 GitHub Stats